eyra/feldspar/README.md

 ## Installation

-In order to start a local instance of Feldspar go through the following steps:
+In order to start a local instance of Feldspar follow these steps:

 0. Prerequisites